[HISTORY: Adopted by the Council of the City of Watervliet as indicated in article histories. Amendments noted where applicable.]

 The sewer system of the City of Watervliet, for which sewer rents are hereinafter established and imposed, shall include all sewer pipes and other appurtenances which are useful in whole or in part in connection with the collection, treatment or disposal of sewage, industrial waste and other wastes and which are owned, operated or maintained by the City of Watervliet, including sewage pumping stations and sewage treatment and disposal works, if any, as part of the public system.

-In addition to any other fees or charges provided by law, the owner of any parcel of real property connected with the City sewer system by means of a private sewer or drain emptying into the City sewer system shall be billed per billing period for the use of the sewer system.
-The rent shall be $182.85 for the billing period November 1, 2017, through October 31, 2018, for each residential unit.
+In addition to any other fees or charges provided by law, the owner of any parcel of real property in the City connected with the City sewer system by means of a private sewer or drain emptying into the City sewer system shall be billed per billing period for the use of the sewer system.
+The rent shall be $93.72 for the billing period November 1, 2018 through April 30,2019 and $93.72 for the billing period May 1, 2019 through October 31, 2019 for each residential unit.

-The metered rate of $4.16 per thousand gallons for the billing period November 1, 2017, through October 31, 2018, may be charged also to other unspecified establishments.
+The metered rate of $4.26 per thousand gallons for the billing period November 1, 2018 through April 30, 2019 and $4.26 per thousand gallons for the billing period May 1, 2019 through October 31, 2019 shall be charged also to other unspecified establishments.

 Sewer rents shall be due and payable in semiannual installments on the first day of January and the first day of July in each year.
 Upon all such sewer rents paid on or before February 1 and August 1 of each year, no interest or penalty shall be charged.
 On all said sewer rents remaining unpaid after February 1 and August 1 there shall be added interest at the rate of 1% per month until paid.
 No deduction or discount shall be made from the payment of said sewer rents.
 If not paid by time of tax sale a further penalty of 10% per annum, plus cost of advertising, etc., will be charged.
 Such sewer rents may also be collected in the manner prescribed in Subdivision 4 of § 452 of the General Municipal Law.